recap.at

 The Kansas-Nebraska Act of 1854 handed the slavery question to settlers themselves through popular sovereignty.
 What looked reasonable in Congress became a land rush for ideological warriors.
 Pro-slavery Missourians crossed the border to vote illegally.
 Northern abolitionists like Thomas Sharpe and James Henry Lane organized emigrant aid societies to send free-state supporters west.
 By 1856, Kansas had two governments, two constitutions, and no functional law.

 Violence erupted in earnest that spring.
-In May, pro-slavery forces sacked Lawrence—the free-state capital—burning buildings and destroying the printing presses of the *Kansas Free State* newspaper.
-The raid killed one settler and destroyed thousands of dollars in property, but stopped short of the massacre pro-slavery leaders had planned.
+In May, pro-slavery forces sacked Lawrence-the free-state capital-burning buildings and destroying printing presses, including that of the *Herald of Freedom*.
+The raid destroyed thousands of dollars in property but resulted in no deaths., but stopped short of the massacre pro-slavery leaders had planned.
 Three days later, John Brown, an abolitionist already notorious for his intensity, decided the time for restraint had passed.

 Brown led a midnight raid on Pottawatomie Creek on May 24-25, 1856, executing five pro-slavery settlers in cold blood.
 The killings were surgical and brutal-men dragged from their homes and hacked with swords.
 Brown's attack shattered any remaining pretense that Kansas could resolve its divisions through negotiation.
 Retaliation was swift and vicious.
 Guerrilla bands burned farms, rustled cattle, and murdered settlers they suspected of opposing their side.
 By autumn 1856, over 200 people lay dead.

 The violence persisted through 1857 and 1858 as a shadow conflict beneath official politics.
-In September 1856, President James Buchanan sent Robert J. Walker as territorial governor with orders to restore order—he failed almost immediately.
+In June 1856, President James Buchanan sent Robert J. Walker as territorial governor with orders to restore order-he faced immediate resistance.
 Congress debated Kansas statehood proposals while bushwhackers battled across prairie and timberland.
 The Lecompton Constitution, drafted by pro-slavery delegates in late 1857, was so nakedly rigged that even Buchanan's patience wore thin.
 Northern Democrats split from the administration over it; Stephen Douglas, the act's original author, opposed the Lecompton fraud.

 Kansas didn't settle until 1861, after free-staters gained control of the territorial legislature in 1858 and drafted a new constitution at Wyandotte.
 Admission came just months before Fort Sumter.
 The violence that began as a political dispute had killed hundreds and left deep scars.
 Bleeding Kansas proved that the slavery question couldn't be decided by settler vote-it required a war to settle what ballot boxes couldn't.